 it believed it was their author.

-The wall socket ruminates in a first person monotone about its thoughts and fears.
+The wall socket speaks in a first person monotone.
 Its repetitions feel vaguely delirious, adding to the hypnotic qualities of the film.

-I’ve mentioned before that authorship of the films Mike produces is purposely ambiguous, a challenge to the very idea of authorship.
+I’ve mentioned before that authorship of the films Mike produces is purposely ambiguous.
 Artist attribution for this film rests on a bare list of names in a single end credit, and the fact that Mike has uploaded it.
 The credited people are likely collaborators or creators of the original media that Mike remixed: Emidio Buchinho, Claudia Dey, Filipa Hora, João Hora, Vitor Joaquim and James Salter.

 At one level, Letter to Fred is a film about the creative obsession of film-making.
 At another it’s about life and death beyond that frame.
 It’s the fifth film I’ve shared here at Moving Poems by Canadian experimental film-maker, Mike Hoolboom, so highly esteemed in the field since the 1980s.